iyyappan16/Azure_HereMap/ARM_Template_Deploy/README.md

 The function app in this ARM Template consists of the following HERE Location Service APIs:

-Geocoding and Search
+**Geocoding and Search

-  •	Geocoder: Forward and Reverse
+  -	Geocoder: Forward and Reverse
-  •	Batch Geocoder
+  -	Batch Geocoder
-  •	Geocoder Autocomplete
+  -	Geocoder Autocomplete
-  •	Places
+  -	Places

 Maps